-The experience of the struggle of the Bolsheviks must be thoroughly mastered by all sections of the Communist International and utilised in a manner to suit the concrete conditions reigning in each given country.
+The experience of the struggle of the Bolsheviks must be thoroughly mastered by all sections of the Communist International and utilized in a manner to suit the concrete conditions reigning in each given country.
 Lenin wrote that the tactics of the Bolshevik Party are "an example in tactics for all."
-The Communist Parties of all countries must thoroughly master Leninist strategy and tactics, so as to fulfil their historic role as leaders of the masses of working people, and first and foremost of the proletariat, the leading force both in the bourgeois-democratic and in the Socialist revolutions.
+The Communist Parties of all countries must thoroughly master Leninist strategy and tactics, so as to fulfil their historic role as leaders of the masses of working people, and first and foremost of the proletariat, the leading force both in the bourgeois-democratic and in the socialist revolutions.

-The whole trend of Russia's historical development, and in particular the imperialist war, prepared the ground for the February Revolution.
+The whole trend of Russia's historical development and in particular the imperialist war prepared the ground for the February Revolution.
 The peoples, weary of the war, were no longer able to bear its burdens.
-There was a rise of the strike-wave in the countries of the West.
-The workers began to come out on the streets, demanding an end to the imperialist war and the satisfaction of their urgent The soldiers of the opposing coalitions interests. began to fraternise, a sign that the soldiers no longer wanted to shed their blood in the interests of the bourgeoisie.
-In connection with the approach of revolution, and with a view to averting it, the view was canvassed in influential ruling-class circles in a number of imperialist countries that it was necessary to conclude peace.
+There was a rise of the strike wave in the countries of the West.
+The workers began to come out on the streets demanding an end to the imperialist war and the satisfaction of their urgent interests.
+The soldiers of the opposing coalitions began to fraternize, a sign that the soldiers no longer wanted to shed their blood in the interests of the bourgeoisie.
+In connection with the approach of revolution and with a view to averting it, the view was spread in influential ruling class circles in a number of imperialist countries that it was necessary to conclude peace.

-In this regard Lenin wrote in January, 1917, that

-"a turning point has arrived in world policy from imperialist war to imperialist peace."
-(Lenin, Vol. XIX, p.
-379. Russ.
-Ed.)
+In this regard Lenin wrote in January, 1917, that "a turning point has arrived in world policy from imperialist war to imperialist peace."

-This turning-point testified to the advance of the revolution.
+This turning point testified to the advance of the revolution.
 The idea of transforming the imperialist war into a civil war grew to maturity among the workers of the West European countries and the soldiers.

+Lenin, Collected Works, Vol. XIX, p.
+379. Russian ed.
 In January, 1917, Lenin wrote:

 "A revolutionary situation is at hand in Europe.
 The masses are tremendously dissatisfied and are full of unrest and anger."
-(Ibid.
-Page 385.)